therealshaheer11-glithc/ATML-Assignment-1/README.md

 Materially reused external code, pretrained models, research papers, and reference implementations are identified in the relevant task guides and protocol documents.
-The PDF report is written independently by the student without generative AI, as required by the assignment.